Derek Dooley (American football): Missouri

-After a few years back in the NFL, Dooley returned to college, from 2018 until 2019 Dooley was the Offensive Coordinator and Quarterbacks Coach at the University of Missouri.
+After a few years back in the NFL, Dooley returned to college, from 2018 until 2019 Dooley was the offensive coordinator and quarterbacks coach at the University of Missouri.

 In his first season as offensive coordinator, Mizzou ended the 2018 season ranked 13th nationally (third in the SEC) in total offense (481.8 avg.), 18th nationally (third in the SEC) in scoring (36.6 avg.) and 18th nationally (third in the SEC) in third down conversions (46.4%).
-Dooley's offense also led the SEC in fewest QB sacks allowed (8th nationally) and fewest tackles for loss allowed (6th nationally).
+Dooley's offense also led the SEC in fewest quarterback sacks allowed (8th nationally) and fewest tackles for loss allowed (6th nationally).

 Under Dooley's guidance, Mizzou was one of only three Power Five offenses to throw for at least 279 yards per game, while rushing for at least 200 yards per game.
 The other two were national champion Clemson (279 passing/248 rushing) and CFP semi-finalist Oklahoma (322 passing/247 rushing).

 In the 2018 AutoZone Liberty Bowl, Dooley’s offense broke a school bowl-game record with 637 yards of total offense.
-In the game, Mizzou threw for 373 yards (including a program bowl-game record three passing touchdowns) while running for 264 more.
+In the game, Mizzou threw for 373 yards (including a program bowl-game record three passing touchdowns) while running for 264 more in the 38–33 loss to Oklahoma State.

-Dooley mentored quarterback Drew Lock, who was drafted by the Denver Broncos in the 2nd round of the 2019 NFL Draft.
+Dooley mentored quarterback Drew Lock, who was drafted by the Denver Broncos in the second round of the 2019 NFL draft.
 Under Dooley's guidance, Lock was a finalist for three major national awards (Manning Award, Unitas Golden Arm Award, Lowe's Senior CLASS Award) and earned second-team All-SEC honors for his outstanding play, which included 3,498 yards and 28 passing touchdowns, to go with a career-best six rushing scores.

 Dooley left after the 2019 season to return to the NFL.